custom ad

 Other business

-The aldermen also dealt with a request for an additional handicapped parking space at the 100 block of North Missouri Street.
+The aldermen also dealt with a request for an additional handicapped parking space in the 100 block of North Missouri Street.
 A business owner had asked for a handicapped spot to have a time limit so more customers could use it instead of having an employee of a different business park their car there all day long.

 The aldermen, in previous meetings, had decided on reducing it to a two-hour limit and Monday selected a different spot to turn into a handicapped spot so both customers and employees could have room.
 The grade of the street is consistent for the whole block, with no significant slopes, so anywhere there would have been in compliance with the Americans with Disabilities Act (ADA).